indunet/fastproto/README.md

 ## *Core Annotations*

 FastProto supports Java primitive data types, Timestamp, String and byte array.
 The above types can be replaced by `@AutoType`.
-Taking into account cross-language and cross-platform data exchange, FastProto also introduces unsigned types.
+Taking into account cross-language and cross-platform data exchange, FastProto also introduces unsigned types. [more][types]

 | Annotation      | Java               | C/C++          | Size        |   AutoType |
 |:---------------:|:------------------:|:--------------:|:-----------:|:-----------:|